terezka/globo/README.md

 level == precision is returned.

-### planned

 ```
-tos2/polygon
+tos2/geojson/:type
 ```
-Converts a geojson polygon to a collection of s2 cellIds (with the request precision/ maxnumber) + bounding box.
+Converts a geojson :type to a collection of s2 cellIds (with the request precision/ maxnumber) + bounding box, and returns a geojson feature collection that can be displayed

+Values accepted for :type: :

+ - point
+ - polygon
+ - multipolygon

+Query parameters:
+ - precision integer  specifies how precise the generated cellids should be, default max precision.

+Note:
+  if the any of the polygons are not CCW winded, we refuse to convert them. i.e. it's the client responsablity to send proper json.

 # install and build